data-students/datathon2021/README.md

 ## What you can find?

-The json file is a list of restaurants, each restaurant contains relevant data from the restaurant including user reviews.
+The json files are a lists of restaurants, each restaurant contains relevant data from the restaurant including user reviews.
 This is the restaurant element scheme:

 ```{json}